-Sliding glass doors lead to a deck, with mountain and valley views.
-A deep soaking tub with a window view highlights the large bathroom/dressing area and the twin vanities and shower room are trimmed in slate.
-Double dressing areas include a full-length mirror, as well as drawers, shelves, and open closet space for two.
+Sliding glass doors lead to a deck with mountain and valley views.
+A deep soaking tub with a window view highlights the large bathroom/dressing area, and the twin vanities and shower room are trimmed in slate.
+Double dressing areas include a full-length mirror and drawers, shelves, and open closet space for two.
 The floor is of clear-heart redwood.

 Amangani’s Health Center offers two exercise studios, four treatment rooms, and separate steam rooms for men and women.
 The gym, which faces the exercise salon, is equipped with three StairMasters, two recumbent bikes, one treadmill, one flexible bench, a variety of free weights, and a five-way workstation.
 With a winter water temperature of about 86°F, the swimming pool can be enjoyed year-round.
 Additionally, outdoor activities are all but unlimited year-round.

 You will benefit from the following free benefits at Amangani, Jackson Hole, Wyoming if you book with luxury travel concierge:

 - Upgrade on arrival (subject to availability)